 Whales as a natural fertilizer

-Recognized as a major fertilizer of the sea, whales produce feces are rich in nutrients such as nitrogen and iron, which in turn contribute to phytoplankton development.
+Recognized as a major fertilizer of the sea, whales produce feces that are rich in nutrients such as nitrogen and iron, which in turn contribute to phytoplankton development.
 “In order to quantify the value of an average whale, it was necessary to extrapolate the increase in phytoplankton in the presence of their feces.
 Phytoplankton mass is conservatively estimated to increase by 1% when whales are present.
 Then, while considering the price of carbon, economists can then assess how much of this element is removed from the atmosphere by the blooming microorganisms, and there’s a lot of value in that,” says Michael Fishback, co-founder of the Great Whale Conservancy and spearheader of the project.
 In addition, a healthy ocean needs whales to stir up nutrients and play their role of fertilizer.
 All the more reason to protect them!

 Whales to help curb climate change?